chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 | Centos (64 Bit OS)                       | 7                         |
 | Amazon Linux 2 (64 Bit OS)               | 2 (kernel 5.10)           |
 | SUSE Linux Enterprise Server 12 SP5      | 12                        |

-{{< note >}} Chef Automate HA comes with bundled Infra Server, and it is recommended not to use any external server in Automate HA.
-Using an external server will lose the Automate HA functionalities, and things may not work as expected. {{< /note >}}

 ### Minimum Supported Chef Tool Versions